huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > It denotes the type of default model functions.
-Now **ACFlow.jl** supports the following choices:
+Now **ACFlow** supports the following choices:
 >
 > * flat
 > * gauss